RyanGaudion/Verses-Node/REPORT.md

 # System Overview
 This application is built with an MVC (Model, View, Controller) architecture, using Node.js for the backend, connecting to a MongoDB database while using EJS, Tailwind CSS & AlpineJS for the views.

-The reason for using a non-relational database like MongoDB was due to the read & write simplicity it provides as well as the performance benefits too.
-One downside of non-relational & No-SQL databases is data integrity however this application does not require high data consistency making MongoDB a perfect choice.
+The reason for using a non-relational database like MongoDB was due to the read & write simplicity it provides as well as the performance benefits too `(5)` One downside of non-relational & NoSQL databases is data integrity however this application does not require high data consistency making MongoDB a perfect choice.

 The benefits of Tailwind CSS (a CSS Utility Framework) & AlpineJS (A lightweight framework for adding UI behaviour) is the performance they provide as well as the huge amount of code that they abstract away.
 They allow me to quickly iterate my design without having to spend hours writing lots of UI code.
 The performance benefits are outstanding too, rating my website 100/100 on Google Lighthouse tests is a result of their small size.
-Alpine JS is 15kb and TailwindCSS is 30kb which combined is smaller than BoostrapCSS on its own (60kb).
+Alpine JS is 15kb and TailwindCSS is 30kb which combined is smaller than BoostrapCSS on its own (58kb) `(4)`.

 There are 2 main parts of the application, the reading history & the stats: